Codebrahma/cbweb/posts/make-online-store-scratch/2019-04-22-How-to-Make-an-Online-Store-From-Scratch.md

 So with the advantages of e-commerce pretty clear, now comes the hard part—how do you set up an online store from scratch?
 The following are the basic steps to help you do just that.

-## 1.You May Need a Business License
+1. You May Need a Business License

 An online store is at its core business so you may be required to obtain certain licenses in order to operate it legally.
 This may come as a bit of a surprise to some given the ease with which one can develop and launch an e-commerce website from virtually anywhere in the world without having to go through any government paperwork.